Cphyr/AAI/Datascience101/chapter_03_machine_learning_2/lessons/L03_convolutional_neural_networks.md

 As you can see, we used our everyday knowledge of images, such as locality, to improve our network architecture, resulting in a smarter model, with significantly less parameters.

 Example: given an input image of size $6\times 6\times 3$, with two filters, each of size $2\times2\times3$.
-Note that the filter's last dimension always equals to the last dimension of the input image, this dimension is referred to as channels (gray-scale images will have one channel: brightness while color images will have three channels: red, green, and blue).
+Note that the filter's last dimension always equals to the last dimension of the input image, this dimension is referred to as channels (gray-scale images will have one channel: brightness.
+Color images will have three channels: red, green, and blue).
 Therefore, convolution consider a local environment in dimensions one and two, while considering **all** input channels at once.

 ![https://indoml.files.wordpress.com/2018/03/convolution-with-multiple-filters2.png?w=736](https://indoml.files.wordpress.com/2018/03/convolution-with-multiple-filters2.png?w=736)

 Again, to break linearity, it is recommended to perform an element-wise nonlinear activation function on each output.